microsoft/ML-For-Beginners/2-Regression/3-Linear/README.md

 new_pumpkins.iloc[:, 0:-1] = new_pumpkins.iloc[:, 0:-1].apply(LabelEncoder().fit_transform)
 ```

 If you look at the new_pumpkins dataframe now, you see that all the strings are now numeric.
-This makes it harder for you to read but much more intelligible for Scikit-Learn!
+This makes it harder for you to read but much more intelligible for Scikit-learn!

 Now you can make more educated decisions (not just based on eyeballing a scatterplot) about the data that is best suited to regression.